rohanbatrain/scripts/One-plus-8t/Kali-Nethunter/Readme.md

 > Update 3 hrs literally, now downloading msn to us EDL to flash stock, hoping to :) I was wrong about soft bricking this time, no recovery just me and my bootloader, not even fastbootd is present :) SHIT!!!
 PANIC!!!

+# Update

+i donno lost track of time. its about 12 in night. turns out i have no bootloader - PANIC EXTREME.